elailai94/Introductory-Socket-Programming/README.md

 ### How Does It Work?
 #### Stage 1: Negotiation Using TCP Sockets
 In this stage, the client creates a TCP connection with the server using \<server_address\> as the server address and \<n_port\> as the negotiation port on the server (where the server is listening).
 The client sends a request to get the random port number from the server where it will send the actual request (i.e., the string to be reversed).
 To initiate this negotiation, the client sends a request code (\<req_code\>), an integer (e.g., 13), after creating the TCP connection.
 If the client fails to send the intended \<req_code\>, the server closes the TCP connection.
 Once the server verifies the \<req_code\>, it replies back with a random port number \<r_port\> where it will be listening for the actual request.
 After receiving this \<r_port\>, the client closes the TCP connection with the server.
+#### Stage 2: Transaction Using UDP Sockets
+In this stage, the client creates a UDP socket to the server in \<r_port\> and sends the \<msg\> containing a string.
+On the other side, the server receives the string and sends the reversed string back to the client.
+Once received, the client prints out the reversed string and exits.
+Note that the server should continue listening on its \<n_port\> for subsequent client requests.
+For simplicity, we assume, there will be only one client in the system at a time.
+So, the server does not need to handle simultaneous client connections.

 ### Compilation